-Wildfire smoke is a mixture of gases and fine particles from burning trees and other plant materials.
-This smoke can hurt your eyes, irritate your respiratory system, and worsen chronic heart and lung diseases.
-Breathing in smoke can have immediate health effects, including: · Coughing· Trouble breathing normally· Stinging eyes· A scratchy throat· Runny nose· Irritated sinuses· Wheezing and shortness of breath· Chest Read More
+What is the health threat from wildfire smoke?
+Smoke from wildfires is a mixture of gases and fine particles from burning trees and other plant materials.
+Smoke can hurt your eyes, irritate your respiratory system and worsen chronic heart and lung diseases.
+The quantity and length of smoke exposure, as well as your age and Read More

 Jim MeElroy and Ken Castrucci of the Barrier Dunes Homeowner’s Association contacted the South Gulf County Volunteer Fire Department (SGCVFD) requesting support for better signage and posting of surf conditions.
 With a high volume of rentals in the summer, this area of the north cape is heavily populated with visitors unfamiliar with changing surf.
 To Read More

 On Monday, April 30, a resident was burning yard debris and the fire got out of control.
 The fire burned about 20 acres.
 No structures were involved.

 At approximately 5:15 on Friday, January 18, a fifteen-year-old female fell from the back of a pickup truck on Cape San Blas Rd. at Rish Park.
 The girl suffered abrasion on many parts of her body.
 She was transported by ambulance to Sacred Heart.
 Florida allows children under 18 to ride in a truck bed Read More